What is counseling?

 Where can I go for counseling?

-Professional counseling may be scheduled through Berea College Health Service by calling 985-3212.
+Professional counseling may be scheduled through Berea College Counseling Services by call 859-985-3212.
 Please feel free to discuss any questions or concerns about the counseling process.

 What will the initial appointment entail?